csg523/project-p2-aoa-controller/README.md

 ### 4.1 AoA Sensor Frames

-- Two independent AoA values are provided
+- Three independent AoA values are provided
 - Frames may:
   - arrive at different rates
   - be delayed, missing, noisy, or malformed